HibaDawood/OOP-Assignment/README.md

 Requires only a standard Python 3+ installation, no external libraries needed.
 <h1>🎓 Learning Goals</h1>

-These exercises aim to teach:
+These exercises aim to teach:</br>

-Object initialization and manipulation
+Object initialization and manipulation </br>
-Access and visibility rules
+Access and visibility rules</br>
-Inheritance and method behavior
+Inheritance and method behavior</br>
-Abstract design patterns
+Abstract design patterns</br>
-Decorator applications
+Decorator applications</br>
-Custom object capabilities
+Custom object capabilities</br>
 Dive into Python OOP and enjoy the journey! 🌟